honeyspoon/sound_generation/README.md

 - [ ] figure out why I can't use `el.const` with the freq
 - [ ] make the audio rendering global
   I can do the rending in a top level component
-- [ ] detect platform and import the right library. not sure if it's possible
+- [ ] detect platform and import the right library
+  not sure if it's possible
-- [ ] make a synth.
+- [ ] make a synth
   gotta use all the stuff in elementary lib